AmyTeope/api-demo/README.md

 ## Documentation

-Detailed documentation has been generated using Spectaql and can be found at the following link: http://localhost:8000/docs/
+Detailed documentation has been generated using Spectaql.

+A live version can be found on on the following link: https://api-demo-docs-30dd2fff303c.herokuapp.com/

+Link to view the documentation localally: http://localhost:8000/docs/

 To update documentation run the following command: